openva/attorney-analysis/README.md

 ## The Result

-Matching up these records will make it possible for the ACLU of Virginia to (TK).
+Matching up these records will make it possible for the ACLU of Virginia to determine whether criminal defendants in Virginia are being denied their constitutional right to counsel.